 — Arun Sudhaman

 A new era is undoubtedly underway at Weber Shandwick under the leadership of global CEO Gail Heimann, and that is also reflected in an Asia-Pacific operation that has continued to evolve since North Asia chief Tyler Kim was elevated to regional CEO in early 2021.
 Weber Shandwick’s cohesive regional strategy for the past decade often means that the whole often adds up to more than the sum of its parts, thanks to considerable geographic breadth and specialist depth in such areas as healthcare, digital/analytics, social impact, employee engagement, technology and consumer marketing.
 Significantly, the firm has devoted considerable energy to an “intersectional” strategy which recognises that today’s PR challenges are complex and cross-functional, requiring subject matter expertise in such areas as ESG, Asian brands going global, healthcare and C-suite consultancy.
 In this, the firm is helped by an outstanding healthcare practice, supported by a network that features impressive operations in China, Japan, Korea, Hong Kong, Singapore and India.

 Weber Shandwick’s creative capabilities remain in strong shape, reflected in a thought leadership platform that focuses on solving at the intersections, at a time when the overlap between practice areas and sectors calls for a more integrated mindset.
-That approach has brought particular benefits in terms of Weber Shandwick’s work across healthcare, consumer and corporate issues, along with a strategy and analytics/insights practice that spans ESG, change/employee management, geopolitical strategy/risk and Asian companies going global.
-That has paid off in a visible uplift in Weber Shandwick’s work, with 20 SABRE nominations, notably ‘Son Rise’ in India, and campaigns for Hotels.com, Vedanta and Kevin S. Bright.
+That approach has brought particularly benefits in terms of Weber Shandwick’s work across business/society, health and brand, along with a strategy and analytics/insights practice that spans cultural relevance, ESG, change/employee management, geopolitical strategy/risk and Asian companies going global.
+That has paid off with another strong year in terms of campaign work, including SABRE nominated efforts for ABB, Abbott, Hotels.com, Expedia, Koala, Determinant and Nespresso.

 — Arun Sudhaman